Computational advances and challenges in simulations of turbulence and star formation: Introduction

 \subsection{Numerical codes for turbulence and star formation}

 Over the past two decades, more than a dozen powerful codes for turbulence and star-formation applications have been developed and continuously refined.
 Table~\ref{tab:codes} summarizes the most widely used codes and their capabilities.
-These methods can be broadly divided into two categories: \emph{grid} methods, which discretize flows by volume, and \emph{particle} methods, which discretize flows by mass.
+These methods can be broadly divided into two categories: grid methods, which discretize flows by volume, and particle methods, which discretize flows by mass.
 Grid-based approaches typically model hydrodynamics using elements fixed in the reference frame of a stationary observer, while particle-based approaches adopt a Lagrangian framework, with mass elements moving with the fluid.
-Hybrid approaches, such as moving-mesh and mesh-less finite mass/volume methods, aim to combine the strengths of both.
+Hybrid approaches, such as moving-mesh and meshless finite mass/volume methods, aim to combine the strengths of both.

 Most of these codes have publicly available versions, promoting transparency and broad community use.
 Links to the available releases are provided in the Table notes.
 However, not all features listed in Table~\ref{tab:codes} are implemented in the public versions.
+Given the continuous development of these codes, the table cannot be guaranteed to be fully complete or up to date.
+We have nevertheless made every effort to ensure its accuracy by consulting the main developers of the respective codes and compiling the information based on their latest input.